Updated July 29, 2020

 - We will eliminate handshakes and glass sharing.

-- We will ask all participants to have a face mask available and will ask you to use it in specific situations such as van rides.
+- We will ask all participants to have a face mask available and will ask you to use it in specific situations such as shuttle rides to and from activities.

 Hotels and Restaurants

 Hotels and restaurants, too, are taking extraordinary measures to keep patrons safe beyond just extra cleanings.
 For hotels, this includes special rules for elevator capacity, removing handheld items such as pens, leaving rooms empty for 24 hours before someone checks in, and virtual check-ins.
 For restaurants this includes reduced capacity, encouraging outdoor dining, and face masks for employees.

 - We will communicate with our hotels and restaurants to ensure they are following updated recommendations for maintaining safety.

 - We will increase the number of meals we eat outside of restaurants by doing more upscale picnics or take-out al fresco dining.
 This might actually be a positive!